Why eSIM

 What “195+ countries” means in practice

 Maps can look bigger than reality.
 “195+ countries and regions” means we aim to offer prepaid data across a large footprint and popular routes.
-Speed and indoor signal still depend on local networks and your phone—like any mobile service.
+Speed and indoor signal still depend on local networks and your phone — like any mobile service.

 We publish regional and country guides so you see how plans differ before you buy.
 Europe is not the same as Oceania or the US.
 Speeds, fair-use rules, and partners vary.
 We describe that clearly instead of one vague headline.

 We offer a 30-day money-back policy on qualifying purchases.
 Read the refund page for details.
-We expect the service to work on supported phones with fair expectations about coverage and data limits.
+Checkout uses standard secure flows, and connectivity is our main business — not a side project.

 Travel checklist